amsikking/REPI_microscope/README.md

 # REPI_microscope
-Python control code for the 'ASI RAMM epi' (REPI) microscope
+Python control code for the 'ASI RAMM epi' (REPI) microscope.

 ## Key features:
 A fast and flexible 2D fluorescence microscope.
 This microscope is physically mobile and relatively easy to modify or re-configure.